Global Agenda Council on Biotechnology 2012-2014

 What the Council is doing about it

-The Council has initially focused on public perception of biotechnology.
-Council Members identified the 10 most important breakthroughs of biotechnology that they believe can help solve such global challenges as limited resources and the rapidly growing demand for energy, food and nutrition, and presented them during a Biotechnology Week on the World Economic Forum’s website.
+The Council has initially focused on the public perception of biotechnology.
+Council Members identified the 10most important breakthroughs in biotechnology that they believe can help solve global challenges such as limited resources and the rapidly growing demand for energy, food and nutrition, and presented them during a Biotechnology Week on the World Economic Forum’s website.

 “The application of science and technology to living organisms, known as biotechnology, has led to numerous advances: vaccines and drugs have been created to combat disease; fuels, materials and chemicals have been produced from converted biomass; and genetically modified seeds have improved crop yields, increased resource efficiency and boosted health and nutrition.”

-Looking ahead, the Council will try to influence existing regulation around biotechnology, developing a set of recommendations to policy-makers on how to use biotechnological advancements for the well-being of society.
-Council Members will also shape the Forum’s programmes for upcoming events by providing insights into biotechnology and through initiatives such as the Forum’s 3B Platform (biorefineries, biotechnology and bioenergy), a partnership to facilitate innovation related to biotechnology around the world.
+Looking ahead, the Council will try to influence existing regulation regarding biotechnology by developing a set of recommendations to policy-makers on how to use biotechnological advancements for the well-being of society.
+Council Members will also shape the Forum’s programmes for upcoming events by providing insights into biotechnology and through initiatives such as the Forum’s 3B Platform (biorefineries, biotechnology and bioenergy), a partnership to facilitate innovation related to biotechnologyaround the world.

 To get involved please contact